riturajnit/Machine-Learning-Classification-WU/week 2: Programming Assignment/README.md

 Implementing logistic regression from scratch

 The goal of this assignment is to implement your own logistic regression classifier.
-You will:
+You will

 Extract features from Amazon product reviews.
 Convert an SFrame into a NumPy array.
 Implement the link function for logistic regression.
 Write a function to compute the derivative of the log likelihood function with respect to a single coefficient.